thecravenone/blog.seemsgood.com/content/posts/2025-06-26-family-visit-seattle-2025.md

 ![](/images/family-seattle-2025-coho-salmon.jpg)

-Unfortunatley, an outage meant no train downtown that day.
+Unfortunately, an outage meant no train downtown that day.

 Fortunately, that meant we could make one more Capitol Hill stop - at [Dick's Drive In](https://www.ddir.com/) for Huckleberry Kid Cones.